• Skip to main content

 How Do I Replace My Propane Regulator?

-There are two ways to replace your RV’s propane regulator: hiring a professional RV repair shop to do it, or doing it yourself.
+There are two ways to replace your RV’s propane regulator: hiring a professional RV repair shop to do it, or taking on the challenge yourself.
 Utilizing a professional is a great idea, though it will be more expensive.
 If you are planning on replacing your propane regulator yourself, it can be easier than you think.

 Much like we discussed in the “what to consider” category of this article, you’ll need to gather all of your tools and equipment before getting started.
 It is also important to have purchased a regulator that suits your needs and your style of RV, but I trust you to do that after looking over all the products I’ve gathered for you!

-3. Remove your old pigtails, should you be replacing them.
+Taking away the old pigtails is necessary should you be replacing them.
 More often than not, they are a smart thing to replace and should come off with the main regulator.
 If not, they should also be fairly simple to remove and replace!

-6. Hook up your propane tanks.
-Your new pigtails should attach to your tanks with ease, and it’s important to test your propane lines before you assume your regulator is good to go.
+Your new pigtails should attach to your tanks with ease, and it’s essential to test your propane lines before you assume your regulator is good to go.
 Open up your tanks, and listen for any consistent hissing.
 You can also use dish soap and water to check your propane lines for leaks, as the propane will create bubbles where you’ve placed your soap and water solution.

 How Do I Calculate How Many BTUs I Need?